computing-culture/essays/motorhead-1998.md

 # Worked Example: Motorhead (1998)

 This worked example starts with the game itself and then explains how and why it behaved the way players experienced it.
 The goal is to understand *Motorhead* as it was actually played on PCs at the time, not just how it runs today.
+This analysis draws on the author’s experience as a participant during the middle and late periods of *Motorhead*’s PC competitive scene, treating that experience as testimony rather than authority.

 ## Software Anchor